 By creating an environment of safety where clients can feel heard, understood, and accepted, Fresh Aire offers a sanctuary for examining, healing, and moving through distress and pain.
 In this safe environment, clients are encouraged to recognize that distress in their lives doesn’t have to be avoided or eliminated.
 Rather, distress can be an invitation for personal and relational growth as well as spiritual renewal and transformation.

-What is a Samaritan Center?
+What is a Samaritan Institute?

 Samaritan Centers are one of the country’s largest providers of outpatient counseling that includes 471 centers in 336 cities in the United States.
 Samaritan Centers serve over 4,000 congregations and over 26 denominations and faith groups.